ghc/ghc/docs/users_guide/using-optimisation.rst

     which returns a constrained type.
 For example, a type class where one of the methods implements a traversal.

+.. ghc-flag:: -fspecialise-incoherents
+    :shortdesc: Enable specialisation on incoherent instances
+    :type: dynamic
+    :reverse: -fno-specialise-incoherents
+    :category:

+    :default: on

+    Enable specialisation of overloaded functions in cases when the selected instance is incoherent.
+This makes the choice of instance non-deterministic, so it is only safe to do if there is no observable runtime behaviour difference between potentially
+    unifying instances.
+Turning this flag off ensures the incoherent instance selection adheres to the algorithm described in :extension:`IncoherentInstances` at the cost of optimisation
+    opportunities arising from specialisation.

 .. ghc-flag:: -finline-generics
     :shortdesc: Annotate methods of derived Generic and Generic1 instances with INLINE[1] pragmas based on heuristics.
 Implied by :ghc-flag:`-O`.